ankelfoosh/MOCatronicsCode/README.md

 # MOCatronicsCode
-This is the repository for all the code for FTC 21900 MOCatronics.
+This is the repository for all the code for FTC 21900 MŌC Atronics.

 # Updating the code using your web browser